 Ph.D. students typically take about eight courses in their first two years and also become involved as teaching assistants during their second and third years in the program.
 All of our graduate students are supported financially as they work toward their Ph.D. degree.

 Course work for our Ph.D. students includes a minimum of four 500-level courses in chemical engineering and a minimum of four courses (including at least one 500-level course) in one or two other departments.
-For additional details on course requirements and selections, we refer interested students to the Graduate Student Handbook.
 Students who enter the graduate program with a B.S. in a subject other than chemical engineering typically take additional courses before the qualifying exam.

 The Ph.D. qualifying examination, taken at the beginning of the second year, comprises an oral presentation of the proposed research including a literature review and a 6- to 12-month research plan.
 Please note that our qualifying exam does not include a traditional written examination.